 By combining Belsebuub’s spiritual experience with research into ancient sites and texts, they uncovered:

 - Why the sun was deified in ancient spiritual teachings

 - Why many of the world’s sacred sites align to the sun at the solstice and equinox

 - Why many ancient peoples celebrated the solstice and equinox and their celebrations share so many similarities

 - The profound meaning of many ancient sites and sacred texts

 - How people today can practice the religion of the sun as people did in ancient times

-It is this distillation of knowledge that Belsebuub and Angela present in their recent work, The Path of the Spiritual Sun.
+It is this distillation of knowledge that Belsebuub and Lara present in their recent work, The Path of the Spiritual Sun.
 It also inspired the creation of this website and its ongoing investigations into the sacred sites, ancient practices, and celebrations of the sun from around the world.
 These are the heritage of the religion of the sun, the oldest religion of humanity.
 They are also the spiritual heritage of us all, signs pointing back to a profound mystical knowledge that is both incredibly ancient and yet deeply relevant in the present day.

 The Sun as a Spiritual Symbol